Trump's global envoy faces tough Turkey visit

 A second senior State Department official, discussing Tillerson's trip to Ankara, said that the US is "of course very mindful of Turkey's concerns and this is something, of course, that will continue to be a topic of conversation."

-The US could delay the assault on Raqaa and eventually replace the YPG with other forces it trains, but "you're going to lose a lot of time, which will create political problems in the US as well as the strategic problems," Hannah said.
+The US could delay the assault on Raqqa and eventually replace the YPG with other forces it trains, but "you're going to lose a lot of time, which will create political problems in the US as well as the strategic problems," Hannah said.

 Security officials believe the city serves as the heart of ISIS planning for external operations -- the kinds of terror attacks seen in Paris, Brussels and Nice in 2015 and 2016.

-"The longer you allow Raqaa to exist as the operational heart of the Caliphate, the more likely they're going to be able to launch the kinds of attacks we saw last year," Hannah said.
-"It's a genuine and very serious, political, military and diplomatic dilemma that the US is going to have to manage, assuming that the YPG is going to be the tip of the spear in Raqaa."
+"The longer you allow Raqqa to exist as the operational heart of the Caliphate, the more likely they're going to be able to launch the kinds of attacks we saw last year," Hannah said.
+"It's a genuine and very serious, political, military and diplomatic dilemma that the US is going to have to manage, assuming that the YPG is going to be the tip of the spear in Raqqa."

 The ISIS fight, along with efforts to help Ukraine deal with Russian aggression, will be topics in Brussels, where Trump's global envoy will meet with his NATO counterparts.
 That meeting was hurriedly rescheduled after Tillerson initially said he'd be skipping it but making time to go to Russia later in the month.
 The NATO gathering will pave the way for a leaders' meeting in two months.